Last updated

 Key features

-• LinkedIn integration: Seamlessly import contacts from LinkedIn and Sales Navigator to bring all your contacts into folk and leverage your network, and use templates for quicker, streamlined communication.
+• LinkedIn integration: Seamlessly import contacts from LinkedIn and Sales Navigator for your entire sales team, leveraging collective network reach and using templates for streamlined team communication.

-• Mail merge and email sequences: Full email sync compatible with Gmail and Outlook, and access to templates, and tracking features, enabling users to manage all communications directly from the CRM.
+• Mail merge and email sequences: Full email sync compatible with Gmail and Outlook across your team, with shared templates and tracking features, enabling unified communication management.

-• Multiple pipelines: Cover your whole sales cycle with folk's customizable dashboards, and create multiple pipelines .
+• Multiple pipelines: Cover your team's entire sales cycle with folk's customizable dashboards, and create multiple pipelines for different team segments.

 Pros

-• Complete personalization: Over custom fields, pipelines, dashboards, automation and workflows.
+• Complete personalization: Extensive custom fields, pipelines, dashboards, automation and workflows tailored to your team's specific needs.

 Cons